This post is also available in: Dutch

 What are the opening hours of the Leaning Tower of Pisa?

-Normally, the Tower of Pisa, like the buildings around it, is open every day from 10 am to 5 pm.
+Typically, the Tower of Pisa, like the surrounding buildings, is open daily from 10 am to 5 pm.
 But there are always exceptions!
 Please check the opening hours here.

 Tip 3: Visit the huge duomo, for free!

-The cathedral in Piazza dei Miracoli is the only building that is free to visit.
+The cathedral in Piazza dei Miracoli is the only building in the square that is free to visit.
 You can enter from 10 am.
-This duomo is impressive in size and looks – the marble is gorgeous.
-The inside of the Duomo Santa Maria Assunta has mainly white and black marble.
+This duomo is impressive in both size and appearance – the marble is truly gorgeous.
+The interior of the Duomo Santa Maria Assunta is primarily composed of white and black marble.
 On the outside, it has mostly white marble.
 For the best view of the duomo of Pisa, the top of the Leaning Tower of Pisa is where you need to be.
 So make sure you climb it!

 Tip 4: Marvel at the baptistry (Battistero)